-Sometimes you want to give your kitchen a makeover, but cannot afford to buy all new cabinets.
-Why not give your oak cabinets a whole new look?
-Not only will you save a lot of money, you will have the satisfaction of doing the job yourself.
-It doesn't take a lot of time to do and can be done in a weekend.
-By pickling your oak wood it will highlight the natural grain of your wood.
-This procedure is done to open-pored woods such as oak and ash.
+Sometimes you want to give your kitchen a makeover, but can't afford to buy all new cabinets.
+Why not give your kitchen a whole new look by pickling cabinets?
+Pickling your oak wood highlights the natural grain of your wood.
+Not only will you save a lot of money, you'll have the satisfaction of doing the job yourself, which you can usually tackle in a weekend.
+Pickling wood paneling or cabinets works on open-pored woods such as oak and ash.

-Wash the oak cabinets with a mixture of 3 tbsp. turpentine, 3 tbsp. linseed oil and one qt. boiling water.
-This will give your wood a good cleaning.
-This mixture is only to be used while warm, and you should wear rubber gloves to protect your hands.
+Wash the oak cabinets with a mixture of 3 tablespoons turpentine, 3 tablespoons linseed oil and 1 quart boiling water to clean the wood thoroughly.
+Only use this mixture while it's warm, and wear rubber gloves to protect your hands.
 If the wood is finished, wash the surface well with TSP (trisodiumphosphate) and warm water.
-Rinse this off well and then dry the surface.
+Rinse this off well and dry the surface.

-Apply a thick coat of pickling stain with a brush.
-Apply it in the direction of the grain.
-Or you can make your own by mixing 1 qt. of white latex-based paint and 2 cups water.
-Mix the two together in a container.
+Apply a thick coat of pickling stain with a brush in the direction of the grain.
+Or you can make your own pickling stain by mixing 1 quart of white latex-based paint and 2 cups of water in a container.
 You want the consistency thinner than the paint, but not as thin as water.
-Mix as much as you will need to do the entire project, otherwise you will need to make more and the two mixes may not match in color.
-This is applied in the same manner.
+Mix as much as you'll need to do the entire project, or the colors might not match with multiple batches.

-Allow to dry for 10 minutes.
-This will penetrate into the wood.
+Allow the pickling stain to dry for 10 minutes so it has time to penetrate into the wood.

-With a soft dry cloth, remove the excess stain.
-Use long strokes until you have achieved the look you want.
-You do not have too press hard as a light hand will do.
+Remove the excess stain with a soft, dry cloth.
+Use long strokes until you achieve the look you want.
+You don't have too press hard as a light hand will do.
 The more stain you remove, the lighter it will be.

 Repeat the process of steps 3 through 5 if you want a whiter, less transparent look.